E-Scores for (In)Correctness Assessment of Generative Model Outputs: EXPERIMENTAL RESULTS FOR WORST-CASE ANALYSIS

 \subsection{Worst-Case Size Distortion Analysis}

-We analyze the worst-case setting that maximizes size distortion (cf. \cref{eq:max_size_distortion}). \cref{tab:worst_case} illustrates the results for both our experimental use-cases: mathematical factuality (cf. \cref{subsec:experiments-processbench}) and property constraints satisfaction (cf. \cref{subsec:experiments-ultrafeedback}).
-Our proposed e-scores (and naive (1)) reliably upper bound the worst-case size distortion by 1, verifying our theory in achieving \cref{eq:size_distortion}.
+We analyze the worst-case size distortion in \cref{eq:max_size_distortion}. \cref{tab:worst_case} illustrates the results for both our experimental use-cases: mathematical factuality (cf. \cref{subsec:experiments-processbench}) and property constraints satisfaction (cf. \cref{subsec:experiments-ultrafeedback}).
+Our proposed e-scores (and naive (1)) reliably upper bound the worst-case size distortion to 1 and satisfy \cref{eq:size_distortion}, corroborating our theory in \cref{theorem:size_distortion}.
 Conversely, p-scores and other naive scores are unable to achieve this.